rq/rq/docs/docs/workers.md

 7. _Cleanup job execution_.
 The worker sets its status to `idle` and sets both the job and its result to expire based on `result_ttl`.
-Job is also removed from `StartedJobRegistry` and added to to `FinishedJobRegistry` in the case of successful execution, or `FailedQueue` in the case of failure.
+Job is also removed from `StartedJobRegistry` and added to to `FinishedJobRegistry` in the case of successful execution, or `FailedJobRegistry` in the case of failure.
 8. _Loop_.
 Repeat from step 3.